microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgIdentityGovernanceAccessReviewDefinitionInstanceStage.md

 		}
 	)
 }
-Update-MgIdentityGovernanceAccessReviewDefinitionInstanceStage -AccessReviewScheduleDefinitionId $accessReviewScheduleDefinitionId -AccessReviewInstanceId $accessReviewInstanceId -AccessReviewStageId $accessReviewStageId -BodyParameter $params
+Update-MgBetaIdentityGovernanceAccessReviewDefinitionInstanceStage -AccessReviewScheduleDefinitionId $accessReviewScheduleDefinitionId -AccessReviewInstanceId $accessReviewInstanceId -AccessReviewStageId $accessReviewStageId -BodyParameter $params
 ```

-This example shows how to use the Update-MgIdentityGovernanceAccessReviewDefinitionInstanceStage Cmdlet.
+This example shows how to use the Update-MgBetaIdentityGovernanceAccessReviewDefinitionInstanceStage Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS